 Letters are the perfect medium to tell a story.
 Use your appeal letters to your organization’s advantage and educate individuals about your origins or particular projects that you are working toward.

 Keep in mind that you don’t have a ton of space.
-Appeal letters really should be over a page, so whatever story you have to tell, make sure that you keep it short and to the point.
+Appeal letters really shouldn’t be over a page, so whatever story you have to tell, make sure that you keep it short and to the point.
 You probably don’t need to cover every tiny detail, but provide readers with enough information to get them invested in your organization.

 Do you have a particular success story that was made possible because of recent donations?
 Are you working on current projects that need a little more additional funding?
 Tell these stories within your letter to appeal to you readers.